Tanmesh4/foxbase-code-challenge/README.md

 ```sh
 docker compose up
 ```
-you should see the message: database system is ready to accept connections
+You should see the message: database system is ready to accept connections

-If you don't see the message then run commands:
+If you don't see the message, then run the commands:
 1. rm -rf docker-data
 2. docker compose down